 There are larger, fancier restaurants in town — Tides Wharf & Restaurant and The Duck Club Restaurant to name just two — but for this little adventure, let’s focus on where the locals go for the freshest, fastest, bargain-priced delicacies from the sea.

-The idea is similar at Boat House-Bodega Bay’s Sport Fishing Center (1445 N. Highway 1, Bodega Bay), where owner Captain Rick Powers’ schooner hauls in the crustaceans, and then has his cooks craft into buttery crab cake sandwiches, light-as-air fish-n-chips, briny oysters and breaded clam strips to eat at a table overlooking the Bay.
+The idea is similar at The Boat House, Bodega Bay’s Sport Fishing Center (1445 N. Highway 1, Bodega Bay, 875-3495), where owner Captain Rick Powers’ schooner hauls in the crustaceans, which his cooks craft into buttery crab cake sandwiches, light-as-air fish-n-chips, briny oysters, and breaded clam strips to eat at a table overlooking the Bay.

-Things get a little fancier at Sandpiper Restaurant & Café, but the shanty flair remains drop-dead charming, and the prices entirely reasonable (1410 Bay Flat Road, Bodega Bay).
-Hearty signatures include a crab melt, crab and shrimp omelet, crab cake sandwiches, crab stew in tomato broth, crab cake with lemon linguine and spicy tomato coulis, crab ravioli, and crab and shrimp Benedict.
+Things get a little fancier at Sandpiper Restaurant & Café, but the shanty flair remains drop-dead charming, and the prices entirely reasonable (1410 Bay Flat Road, Bodega Bay, 707-875-2278).
+Hearty signature menu items include a crab melt, crab and shrimp omelet, crab cake sandwiches, crab stew in tomato broth, crab cake with lemon linguine and spicy tomato coulis, crab ravioli, and crab and shrimp Benedict.
 Get the idea?
 Seafood is king.

-For some international variety, La Bodeguita (2001 N. Highway 1, Bodega Bay) promises Mexican cuisine, and it delivers, with Dungeness crab cakes served with aioli, clam chowder, or an array of seafood burritos.
+For some international variety, La Bodeguitas (2001 N. Highway 1, Bodega Bay, 707-875-9190) promises Mexican cuisine, and it delivers, with Dungeness crab cakes served with aioli, clam chowder, or an array of seafood burritos.

-In Bodega Bay many restaurants offer stunning ocean views and you are celebrating that you're mere steps from the boats that brought this beautiful Bodega bounty.
-Complete listings of restaurants along the Sonoma Coast can be found here.
-Find more things to do in Bodega Bay.
+Many Bodega Bay restaurants offer stunning ocean views, often mere steps from the boats that brought in this beautiful Bodega bounty.
+For other options, check the list of restaurants along the Sonoma Coast, and find more things to do in Bodega Bay.